markpluslabs/markplus-engine/README.md

 This library focus on markdown to html converstion.
 It's supposed to run in both Node.js and browser.
-Thus, it doesn't handle CSS or client side JavaScript.(since Node.js doesn't have CSS or client side JavaScript).
+Thus, it doesn't handle CSS or client-side JavaScript.(since Node.js doesn't have CSS or client-side JavaScript).